zyq8709/DexHunter/README.md

 "slide.pptx" is the presentation material of HITCON 2015 depicting the design and implementation of DexHunter.

-"demo.mp4" is the demonstration video of DexHunter.
+"demo.mp4" is the demonstration video of unpacking a hardened app by Ali.

 "art" directory is the modified runtime for ART.